sxxxhjjj/666/README.md

                 task.wait(0.12)
                 waited = waited + 0.12
                 sanity = GetSanityTransparency()
-            until not AutoFarmEnabled or not EnhancedDarkDimensionEnabled or not sanity or sanity >= DarkDimensionSafeValue or not part.Parent or not HasSanityTouchInterest(part) or waited >= 3 end
+            until not AutoFarmEnabled or FarmTargetMode ~= "黑暗维度模式" or not sanity or sanity >= DarkDimensionSafeValue or not part.Parent or not HasSanityTouchInterest(part) or waited >= 3 end
     end)